AlfonsoOrozcoAguilarnoNDA/elgoi/README.md

 I've been writing EVE scripts since at least 2016.
 By 2023 I had a stable product running in my own null-sec alliance, where I'm a regular member.

-The need to test DeepSeek — and the complexity of Python — led me to take some shortcuts to reduce time.
+The need to test DeepSeek (already discarded)— and the complexity of go/Python — led me to take some shortcuts to reduce time.
 When I use an AI, I say which one.
 I use web mode only;
 paid API licenses like Kimi or Claude are not a practical option in Mexico.

+Deepseek is BAD for these things .
+CUrrently checking Qwen and Kimi.

 My usual tools:
 - **Gemini** — better handling of APIs, main LLM for this project
 - **Claude, Kimi, Grok** — specific tasks
-- **DeepSeek** — pending real test, specifically for Python
+- **DeepSeek** — Discarded, pending choose a new one, real test, specifically for Python/go

 The core table structure and the update engine — the part that writes directly to the database — are handwritten, with minor adjustments suggested by Gemini in June 2025.